Ashmore Park: Places of interest

 At the heart of the estate is a large green park consisting of a children's play area and several sports facilities, including a skate park, multi-sports pitch, BMX track, and bowling green.
+The park is on the site of Ashmore Colliery and the play area had to be made safe in 2019 after a mine shaft was discovered.
 The park is also home to the Wednesfield Aces and Wednesfield Dragons cycle speedway teams.
-The park was built on top of a slag heap left over from mining activity in the area.

 There are two main shopping areas, known locally as the "top" and "bottom" shops due to their geographic location.
 The "bottom shop" precinct houses a mix of local and independent businesses and underwent an extensive facelift during the early 2000s that included work to preserve the historic moat site.

 In 2014 a revamped community centre opened called The Hub at Ashmore Park with many facilities for the local community to use.
 The library which was located next to the "bottom shops" shopping precinct was closed and merged into the hub, whilst many other libraries were closed or had reduced opening hours in Wolverhampton.

 There are two public houses and a social club on the estate: The True Briton, The Ashmore Inn and Corpus Christi Social Club.

 In 2014 more than 350 members of the local community signed a petition to save The Ashmore Inn public house from being closed and turned into a retail store.
 The petition succeeded in having The Ashmore Inn listed as an Asset of Community Value.
 In 2016 a Coop Food convenience store and Tanning Salon were opened on adjacent land sharing the car park with the public house, whilst the bookmakers previously there moved to the "bottom shops" shopping precinct.

 Transport

 Trains

-Ashmore Park is served by West Midland Trains that run approximately on an hourly basis.
-The nearest train stations to Ashmore Park are Bloxwich North, Bloxwich, and Wolverhampton.
-There was a railway station named “Linthouse Crossway” on the west side of the estate, until 1890.
-There is nothing left of the old station, as the site is now part of wheat fields.
+The nearest train stations to Ashmore Park are Bloxwich North, Bloxwich and Wolverhampton.